 - 1. The Registry shall present all applications for reparations to the Chamber, together with a report thereon, where requested. - 2.
-For the purpose of rule 97, at the request of the Chamber, the Registry may present information or recommendations regarding matters such as the types and modalities of reparations, factors relating to the appropriateness of awarding reparations on an individual or a collective basis, the implementation of reparations awards, the use of the Trust Fund for Victims, enforcement measures, and appropriate experts to assist in accordance with rule 97, sub-rule 2.
+For the purpose of rule 97, the request of the Chamber, the Registry may present information or recommendations regarding matters such as the types and modalities of reparations, factors relating to the appropriateness of awarding reparations on an individual or a collective basis, the implementation of reparations awards, the use of the Trust Fund for Victims, enforcement measures, and appropriate experts to assist in accordance with rule 97, sub-rule 2. - 3.
+In order to prepare the information and recommendations referred to in sub-regulation 2; the Registry may consult with victims, victims' legal representatives, the Trust Fund for Victims and others.